 Our trained Birds of Prey are usually tethered out on the Weathering Lawn, to get some sunshine and fresh air during the day.
 They can also be viewed up close in the indoor Falconry Mews, where they are housed overnight.

 We are currently keeping two species of Owl from which we plan to breed in the future.
-These will be housed in large breeding pens on the main paddock.

 A medium-sized owl from Eastern Europe which lives in deciduous woodland and hunts small rodents and birds.
 It prefers to find its home in the stumps of hollow trees.